 • sustainability management and non-financial disclosure

-• a Scientific Committee, which includes: Mr. Sergio Erede (founding partner of the BonelliErede Law Firm); Prof. Piergaetano Marchetti (Professor Emeritus at the "L. Bocconi" University; President of the Corriere della Sera Foundation); Prof. Stefano Preda (Full Professor of Financial Markets and Institutions at the Politecnico di Milano; former President of the Italian Stock Exchange); Prof. Paola Schwizer (Affiliate Professor of Banking and Insurance, SDA Bocconi School of Management; Full Professor of Economics of Financial Intermediaries, University of Parma)
+• A Scientific Committee, comprising: Mr. Sergio Erede (founding partner of BonelliErede law firm); Prof. Piergaetano Marchetti (Professor Emeritus at Bocconi University; President of Fondazione Corriere della Sera); Prof. Stefano Preda (Full Professor of Financial Institutions and Markets at the Politecnico di Milano; former President of Borsa Italiana); Prof. Paola Schwizer (Affiliate Professor of Banking and Insurance, SDA Bocconi School of Management; Full Professor of Economics of Financial Intermediaries, University of Parma); Prof. Marco Ventoruzzo (Full Professor of Commercial Law at Bocconi University and SDA Bocconi School of Management; President of AMF Italia)

-• the representatives and/or delegates of the partner companies of the initiative.
+• representatives and/or delegates of the initiative's Partner companies